meksone/WP-Shadow-Links/README.md

+# 📧 WP Shadow Links
-# 📧Obfuscated Email Link Generator JS
+*Based on Obfuscated Email Link Generator JS Version 0.1.8*
-*Version 0.1.8*

-This script was primarily created for use in WordPress websites, using **Elementor Pro** or other page builders that make it easy to add "data-attributes" to elements;

-However, it can be used on any type of website, on plain HTML or Javascript, as noted in the examples provided.
+The original script was primarily created for use in WordPress websites, using **Elementor Pro** or other page builders that make it easy to add "data-attributes" to elements; However, it can be used on any type of website, on plain HTML or Javascript.

+This plugin is intended specifically for WordPress, and provide a bunch of easy methods to add email links (and other type of links, it's just a matter of time) that are visible only on frontend and completely absent in the source code of the page.
+Doing this, crawlers and spambots can't harvest e-mails addresses or, at least, this make this task more difficult, because it's needed to parse the DOM instead of simply search e-mails addresses in the source code of the page.

-## ⭐Key features
+## ⭐ Key features

 - **Automatic Detection** - Automatically finds and processes elements with email data attributes
 - **Flexible Targeting** - Can target specific elements by class or use the source element